suyash-rgb/Smart-Email-Assistant/README.md

  - Enable "Developer mode" by toggling the switch in the top right corner.
  - Click "Load unpacked" and select the extension directory.

+## Usage
+1. Open Gmail in your Chrome browser.

+2. Compose a new email or reply to an existing one.

+3. Select the desired tone from the dropdown.

+4. Click the "AI Reply" button to generate a response.

+5. The generated reply will be inserted into the compose window.